simo101/Mendix-Count-Application-Objects/README.md

 This script counts all the entities, pages and microflows in each of your modules and compiles a word document report listing them.

 ## Setup
 To set up and use the sdk you need to have node js installed on your machine.
-You will need to have also installed typescript and tsd.
+You will need to have also installed typescript.
 The following command will install typescript and tsd globally for you:

-`npm install -g typescript tsd`
+`npm install -g typescript`

 Open up the folder using node.js.
 To install the count entities script you should type the command: